 30

-2021 was a busy year for Isanti SWCD.
-Click here to read all about our most recent Conservation programs and priorities.
-We would like to send out a special thank you to all our Federal, State, and Local partners who support our mission to preserve, protect and enhance water quality, soil, and other natural resources in Isanti County.
-We’re already planning great things for 2022 including targeted agricultural outreach, lakeshore restorations on Green Lake, and conservation planning in the Lower St. Croix Watershed.
+2024 was a busy year for Isanti SWCD.
+Click here to read all about our most recent conservation programs and priorities.
+We would like to send out a special thank you to all our Federal, State, and Local partners who support our mission to preserve, protect, and enhance water quality, soil, and other natural resources in Isanti County.
+We’re already planning great things for 2025, including having a new no-till drill and a tree planter available to rent, building upon our Isanti County farmer-led group, lakeshore restorations on Blue Lake and Skogman Lake, and a wetland restoration to protect Green Lake.

 One of our conservation technicians got to speak with KBEK about their work.
 Todd Kulaf discussed the Isanti SWCD and his conservation project at Spectacle Lake.
 Thank you to KBEK for talking to us!
 If you missed it you can listen to it here.